JavaScript

 Blinky!

-Our program will blink the on-board status LED on a tethered module, on for 200ms then it shuts off for 800ms, and does this 20 times.
+Our first program will blink the on-board status LED on a tethered module, on for 200ms then it shuts off for 800ms, and does this 20 times.
 We will be using SerialUSB() here.
 If running on a website, use WebSerial() instead.

 Note that using await is very critical because JavaScript is designed to run tasks asynchronously.
 DUELink is accesses hardware live, in real-time.
 Things must run in order and using await is required with anything DUElink!